elephantsneverforget/flow_checkout/readme.md

 3. Open 'theme.liquid' and paste `{% render 'flow-checkout-tracking' %}`  just above the closing body tag.

+4. By default we send price data in the default currency (likely USD).
+If you'd like to change this set the `USE_BASE_CURRENCY` variable at the top of the file to false and you'll get price data in the currency the checkout occurs in.

-4. That's it!
+5. That's it!
 Get the Flow Checkout running, usually by selecting a flag that isn't US, and check to see you get dl_begin_purchase, dl_add_shipping_info, and dl_add_payment_info.
 If you do, it's been installed correctly.
 Run a test purchase and make sure you get the dl_purchase event.

-5. NOTE: This script defaults to using the base store currency.
-If you need transactions in the foreign currency search the file for currency, comment out the base currency and uncomment the foreign currency code.